SatelCreative/crisp/README.md

 ## When **NOT** to use Crisp

 Crisp adds a lot of complexity to a Shopify collection page.
 In many cases it won't be necessary and could cause headaches.
-That said, if you are just excited to try Crisp just skip down to [getting started](#getting-started)
+That said, if you are just excited to try Crisp skip down to [getting started](#getting-started)

 ### You have a small catalog of products